Ricette di Sicilia

 - 1

-Gently fry the thinly sliced onion in a saucepan with four tablespoons of extra virgin olive oil until golden.
+Gently fry the thinly sliced onion in a saucepan with four tablespoons of extra virgin olive oil.

 - 2

-Once the onion has softened, add the tomato sauce and basil, then simmer for about 30 minutes.
+Once the onion turns golden, add the tomato sauce and basil, then simmer for about 30 minutes.

 - 3

-In a bowl, soak the breadcrumbs in a splash of milk.
+In a bowl, soak the breadcrumbs in milk.

 - 4